Sweet Potato Au Gratin (Creamy & Cheesy Holiday Side)

 numbered step by step photos showing how to assemble the casserole

-2. In a saucepan, melt the butter over medium heat.
-Add the minced garlic and cook for a minute or two until fragrant—add in the heavy cream and season with salt and pepper.
-Heat for a couple of minutes.
-(This mixture will not be super thick.But the sauce gets thicker as it cooks due to the potato starch.
+Step 3: In a saucepan, melt the butter over medium heat.
+Add the garlic and cook until fragrant.
+Stir in the heavy cream and season with salt and pepper.
+Heat for a few minutes – the mixture will look thin at first.

-3. Layer the sliced sweet potatoes in a greased baking dish.
-Season each layer with salt/pepper and thyme, sprinkle with the cheese 3 different types of cheese.
+Step 5: Layer sweet potato slices in a greased baking dish.
+Season each layer with salt, pepper, and thyme.

-7. Remove the foil and bake for an additional 15-20 minutes, or until the sweet potatoes are tender, and the top is golden brown and bubbling
+Step 8: Cover with foil and bake for 45 minutes.
+Remove the foil and bake 15-20 minutes more, until the potatoes are tender and the top is golden brown and bubbling.
+Enjoy!

 a sweet potato au gratin casserole up close to show the melted cheese

-Store leftovers in an airtight container for up to 3-4 days.
-Reheat individual portions or bake at 350F for 20 minutes or until warmed through.
+• Store leftovers in an airtight container for 3-4 days.
+Reheat individual portions in the microwave or warm the full dish at 350°F for about 20 minutes.

 Recipe FAQs